eidoriantan/kanji.js/CONTRIBUTING.md

  * Extending the styleguide, please limit the rowlength to 80 characters;

+ * Test your changes by running `npm run test` before committing.
+This makes sure that you are following the styleguide and not breaking any codes;

  * When committing, the commit message should follow the [Convential Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/).
    This might be useful in the future for automations.